11 steps to gracefully quit a job you just started

 - The same company might not be willing to hire you again.

-- Some coworkers might become frustrated and block you.
+- Some coworkers might become frustrated and block communication with you.

 - Your reputation within the industry might suffer.